Enter Trail #16, The Crawford County Quilt Trail…sponsored by Sealtite: Green Asphalt Management

 Mountainburg, AR

-#16-9, Black & White Enpointe, is on display at 101 Hwy 71 North, Mountainburg.
+#16-9, Black & White Enpointe, is on display at the Mountainburg Public Library, 225 Hwy 71 NW, Mountainburg.
 Elaine Cale created the 2′ x 2′ block and shares her story: My paternal grandmother was a quilter.
 My dad would ride with her on one of their horses to other homes for quilting.
 He was 4 years old and when the quilt group met at his house, he would play under the quilt while the ladies worked.
 I never got to own or even see any of her quilts and realized after I started quilting that I wanted to leave something made by me to my children and grandchildren.
 Now, as well as my children’s and grands, sisters, brother, nieces and nephew and assorted friends all have quilts made by me with love.

 #16-10, Army Vet